1 KINGS‬ ‭6‬:‭37‬-‭38‬ ‭‬‬

 1 Kings‬ ‭6‬:‭37‬-‭38‬ ‭NLT‬‬

 This passage details the massive undertaking that went into building the inner structure of the temple.
-What has always been interesting about it to me is the amount of fine detail that was installed by its craftsmen.
+What has always been interesting to me is the amount of fine detail that was installed by its craftsmen.
 It was not merely a type of material that was used, but it was a specific type of material that was used.
-Every object was meticulously at articulated as part of worship.
+Every object was meticulously articulated as part of worship.
 In a very real sense, this is worship through artistic craftsmanship.
 Had Jesus been incarnate at this time, he might very well have been a temple craftsmen.
 We tend to think the ongoing artistic forms, like singing or drawing, are the only present forms of active worship.
-But when we see a great amount of detail placed into a price of stained glass or paneling, we must see this too as a sacrifice of praise.
-To that end, let us seek to give that to God our in craftsmanship.
-When we build, let us build in such a way that it flourished with respect and reverence for God.
+But when we see a great amount of detail placed into a piece of stained glass or paneling, we must see this too as a sacrifice of praise.
+To that end, let us seek to give that to God in our craftsmanship.
+When we build, let us build in such a way that it is flourished with respect and reverence for God.
 Let us do more than simply construct.